shubuupawar/BrochureAI/README.md

 2. **Scraping**: Extracts relevant text, images, and contact info.
 3. **Processing**: AI summarizes text and structures the content.
 4. **Designing**: Generates a professional brochure with branding elements.
 5. **Output**: Download the final brochure in PDF or image formats.

+📄 Description of GradioVersion.ipynb
+This notebook is designed to build a Gradio-based user interface that interacts with multiple large language models (LLMs) including OpenAI, Google Gemini, and Anthropic Claude.
+It includes:

+Web scraping tools using requests and BeautifulSoup.

+Integration of environment variables using dotenv.

+LLM API setup for OpenAI, Gemini (via google.generativeai), and Claude (via anthropic).

+A user-friendly Gradio app frontend for interacting with these models.

+The project seems focused on comparing or integrating responses from various models via a unified interface.

 ## 🏆 Use Cases
 ✅ Marketing & Branding Teams